-An American writer who published over thirty works of science fiction and fantasy, he is best known for novels such as A Funeral for the Eyes of Fire; Stolen Faces; Transfigurations; and Under Heaven's Bridge.
-His later works include No Enemy but Time, Ancient of Days, and Unicorn Mountain.
+American writer who published over thirty works of science fiction and fantasy and is best known for novels such as A Funeral for the Eyes of Fire, Stolen Faces, Transfigurations and Under Heaven's Bridge.
+His later works include No Enemy but Time, Ancient of Days and Unicorn Mountain.

 After graduating from the University of Georgia, he worked as a freelance writer and a substitute teacher.

-He was a two-time recipient of the Nebula Award: The Quickening and No Enemy But Time both won the prestigious honor.
+He was a two-time recipient of the Nebula Award: The Quickening and No Enemy But Time, both of which won the prestigious honor.

 He married Jeri Ellis Whitaker in 1969.